dash-project/dash/dart-impl/shmem/test/README.txt

 When calling make, the exectuable <Categoryname>_<Testname> is created.
 Run it using dartrun -n <n> <executable> <args>

+For implementation specific tests, move these to dart-impl/<specific_implementation>/test

 A more elaborate testing framework for distributed testing is under development.